Bailando por un Sueño

 Bailando por un Sueño is a franchised TV series in various Latin American countries.
 Meaning "Dancing for a Dream", it is a reality series that commenced on the Mexican television network Canal de las Estrellas, in which celebrities are partnered with common, everyday people with dreams they want to fulfill, who each week compete against each other in a competition to impress a panel of judges.
 In each show, the two couples who receive the lowest score go head to head against each other to survive potential elimination.
 Through a telephone poll, viewers vote who should stay and who should go, the results of the poll being combined with the ranking of the panel of judges.
 The process continues until only two couples standing.
 Rather than the promise of a large cash prize, the winner gets a previously stated wish granted.
 The show is also broadcast in the United States on Univision.
 This includes a lot of famous actors and actresses from Latin America.

 Many Latin American countries developed their own versions in a similar format after the success of the launch.
-Countries broadcasting similar format shows include Mexico, Argentina, Bolivia, Chile, Colombia, Brazil, Costa Rica, Ecuador, El Salvador, Honduras, Panama, Paraguay, Peru (as El Gran Show), and on the European continent, Bulgaria, Czech Republic, Slovakia (as Tanečný pre Dream) and Romania (as Dansez pentru tine).
+Countries broadcasting similar format shows include Mexico, Argentina, Bolivia, Chile, Colombia, Brazil, Costa Rica, Ecuador, El Salvador, Honduras, Panama, Paraguay, and Peru (as El Gran Show), and on the European continent, Bulgaria, the Czech Republic, Slovakia (as Tanečný pre Dream) and Romania (as Dansez pentru tine).